ADV99/ParticleNet_FCCSW/FCCAnalyses/README.md

     	}

 	for(int j=0; j < 2; ++j) {   //Loop over the jets inside the i-th event
-	//we only take the first two jets (the ones having more ENERGY, they're ordered in stage1), the third not expected: leak in clustering
+	//we only take the first two jets (the ones having more ENERGY, they're ordered in stage1),
+	//the third not expected: leak in clustering

 		...